markusheinonen/markusheinonen.github.io/advice.md

 **Attend a summer school**.
 Go to one on your first year.

 **Do an internship**.
-AI company internships or research lab visits are very useful.
-Most labs are happy to receive students, while company processes are more stochastic.
+Company internships or research lab visits are very useful.
+Most labs are happy to receive students, while company processes are stochastic.
 Apply early and often.
 Three month internships strike a good balance.

 **Enjoy what you do**.
 Move towards projects that interest you.
 Finish your current project regardless.
 Students who deliver are more likely to get the cool projects in future.
 If your project is not progressing, take initiative.
 This is your phd thesis and career, you need to drive it forward.